Expert workshop: Collective Impact in Peacebuilding - What’s New?

 13:10 - 14:00: Lunch & Group Discussions

-- a) What are the preconditions and support needs for networks with shared goals at macro/ “Peace Writ Large” level to sustain positive change at the same level?
+- a) What are the preconditions, challenges and enablers for networks with shared goals to sustain positive change at the same level?

-- b) Support mechanisms: How does collective action fit within the broader needs for greater effectiveness in peacebuilding?
+- b) How does collective action fit within the broader needs for greater effectiveness in peacebuilding?
 Is it a priority that can be supported, or are there other approaches more promising?

-- c) Comparing and contrasting coherence and coordination: what are the implications of working towards a shared peacebuilding goal through different approaches/strategies?
+- c) What are the implications of working towards a shared peacebuilding goal through different approaches/strategies?